znicholls/netcdf-scm/README.rst

 ::

   # if you're using a conda environment, make sure you're in it
+  # and that pip is installed in the conda environment
   pip install -Ur pip-requirements-minimal.txt

 It is also possible to install it with `pip <https://pypi.org/project/pip/>`_

 ::

+  # if you're using a virtual environment, make sure you're in it
   pip install netcdf-scm

 However installing with pip requires installing all of Iris_'s dependencies yourself which is not trivial.